taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 ## Installation and deployment

-The Bored API was built using  [MEVN stack](https://www.educative.io/edpresso/what-is-mevn-stack) with frontend using Vue.js and Webpack and backend using Node.js and MongoDB.
-The application on [www.boredapi.com](www.boredapi.com) is hosted on Heroku.
+The Bored API was developed using  [MEVN stack](https://www.educative.io/edpresso/what-is-mevn-stack) with frontend using Vue.js and Webpack and backend using Node.js and MongoDB.
+The API application on [www.boredapi.com](www.boredapi.com) is hosted on Heroku.
 You can use this hosted API for querying activities without deploying your own.

 If you do want to install and deploy this project on your own host, follow the steps below: